 Reproductive justice is a framework for working on these issues that links reproductive health and freedom with social justice and human rights.
 It puts reproductive rights in the context of other issues that affect women's mental, spiritual, political, economic, and social well-being and their ability to control and determine their reproductive lives.
 The term "reproductive justice" was coined at a pro-choice conference in 1994 by the Black Women's Caucus, in response to the lacking "choice" framework.
 As described by Forward Together, formerly known as Asian Communities for Reproductive Justice, a state of reproductive justice will be achieved "when all people have the social, political and economic power and resources to make healthy decisions about our gender, bodies, sexuality, and families for ourselves and our communities."

 NARAL Pro-Choice Minnesota respects the reproductive justice framework in our efforts to protect and expand the full range of reproductive rights for all Minnesotans, regardless of their race, income, age, ability, gender identity, sexual identity or orientation, or other factors.
 We strive to work in coalition with other organizations and activists at the intersection of these issues.
-We have utilized this framework - developed and spearheaded by women/people of color and low-income people - to expand the scope of our organization and work with The Trust Project.
+We have utilized this framework - developed and spearheaded by women/people of color and low-income people - to expand the scope of our organization.

 Reproductive justice work examines the intersections of the different reproductive oppressions women face based on gender, race, class, sexuality, ability, and a myriad of other factors.